-There’s always the ‘to-Christmas-or-not-to-Christmas’ debate in November.
-I am strict to adhere to the ‘no Christmas before Thanksgiving’ rule.
-That said, there are some desserts that span the gap between holidays really nicely.
-One is my Cranberry Swirl Cheesecake.
-The other is this Gingerbread Pumpkin Pie!
+There's always the 'to-Christmas-or-not-to-Christmas' debate in November.
+There are some desserts that span the gap between holidays really nicely, including this Gingerbread Pumpkin Pie!

 This Gingerbread Pumpkin Pie has a classic pumpkin pie filling inside a gingerbread crust!
 Topped with spiced whipped cream, this pie would be perfect for all your holiday festivities!